BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 41
 - Good chapter.
 ### Chapter 42
-- I like that this chapter really leans into the nostalgia of the holidays in Spain.
+- I like that this chapter really leans into the nostalgia of the holidays in Spain. personal
+### Chapter 43
+- I loved the welcome meeting in this chapter.
+I think your examination of the nostalgia aspect of the story is very effective.
+### Chapter 44